pubmob-com/pubmob/_pubs/jwgrenning.md

 pub-photo-caption: "Reach new peaks with our training."
 pub-summary-twenty-words: "Join a lively mob.
 James will have your wing.""
 tagline: "I tried to avoid computers in the 70's.
 Guess what happended.
 Loving software development ever since."
 session-lead-blurb: "James has been building software professionally since 1979.
-He is the author of Test-Driven Development for Embedded C (http://wingman-sw.com/tddec) and has chapters in four other books.
+James Grenning trains, coaches and consults worldwide.
+He is the author of Test-Driven Development for Embedded C (http://wingman-sw.com/tddec).
 He is a co-author of CppUTest, a popular unit test harness for embedded C and C++.
-James Grenning’s trains, coaches and consults worldwide.
-James’ mission is to bring modern technical and management practices to product development teams, especially embedded systems development.
-He invented Planning Poker, an estimating technique used around the world, and participated in the creation of the Manifesto for Agile Software Development."
+He invented Planning Poker, an estimating technique used around the world.
+He participated in the creation of the Manifesto for Agile Software Development."
 company: Wingman Software
 company-blurb: "Wingman Software provides training, coaching, and consulting for embedded software teams and individuals."
 company-link: https://wingman-sw.com